 After the Hickman® Catheter is inserted the x-ray machine will be moved over your chest to take an x-ray.
 This is done to ensure the Hickman® Catheter tip is in the correct position in your chest vein.
 The correct tip position will be confirmed by a radiologist.
+Once in place the Hickman® Catheter is flushed to make sure it is working properly

 Your chest will be cleaned and a sterile dressing placed over the insertion site and the lumens secured with a securement device.
-A sand bag may be placed on top of the insertion area to put pressure on the site.
+A sand bag may be placed on top of the insertion site to put pressure on the site.
 This helps reduce any bleeding.
 This remains in place for a least an hour following the procedure.